Taco-inspired Turkey-Stuffed Peppers filled with ground turkey and brown rice, seasoned with cumin and spices, and topped with cheese are my favorite!

 Turkey Stuffed Pepper Variations:

-- Meat: Swap ground turkey for lean ground sirloin or chicken.
+- Meat: Swap ground turkey for lean ground beef or chicken.

 - Grains: Sub quinoa or white rice for brown rice or cauliflower rice for a low-carb option.